How to Make a Product Prototype in Five Steps

-In this blog post, I provide an overview of what goes into creating your first prototype.
+In this blog post, I explain (in five steps) how to make a product prototype.
 Now, not every entrepreneur or business professional has thousands of dollars to spend on manufacturing hundreds of prototypes.
 So for this blog post, I focus on creating multiple prototypes using only a 3D printer.

 Step One: Assemble Your Team